scottdorman/scottdorman.github.io/blogtegrity.md

 and have no problem admitting them.

-If any significant changes to this promise (apart from fixing typos, grammar, etc.), I’ll be sure to mention it in my blog.
+If any significant changes to this promise (apart from fixing typos, grammar, etc.), I'll be sure to mention it in my blog.